Useful Notes / Powers of Two Minus One

 So what happens if you try to store a number bigger than that?
 Say you were trying to add one to a 16-bit variable that's already set to 65,535.
 It would "wrap" — adding one to 65,535 would give you zero.
 Adding two would give you one.
 And so on, and so forth.
 The same goes the other way — subtracting one from zero gives you 65,535.
 When this happens, it's called "carry" if expected or "overflow" if not.
 This is the source of many Good Bad Bugs

-; most of them are a case of programmer oversight, since the "overflow" flag in the CPU is triggered whenever this happens.
+; most of them are a case of programmer oversight, as the "overflow" flag in the CPU is triggered whenever this happens.
 Also see Cap

 However, that's not the end of the story.
 All of those values assume that the variable is unsigned, meaning it can't hold a negative number.
-Signed numbers essentially throw away one bit in order to be able to store both positive and
+Signed numbers essentially sacrifice one bit in order to be able to store both positive and